'Digital revolution' excluding the most vulnerable, world leaders told

 LONDON (Thomson Reuters Foundation) - From tackling diseases to improving transport, technology like data and artificial intelligence has unleashed a wave of opportunities, but those still exclude society’s most vulnerable citizens, according to a leading human rights researcher.

-“We see huge power imbalances in terms of who governs, hoards and uses data, and in what ways,” said Kind who is leading a European Commission-funded project on data governance and privacy regulation.
+“We see huge power imbalances in terms of who governs, hoards and uses data, and in what ways,” said Kind, who previously led a European Commission-funded project on data governance and privacy regulation.

-“Technopolies have put a lot of power in the hands of a few companies, while those most impacted by job automation or digital benefits systems are often the most disadvantaged parts of society.”

 Tech giants, once seen as engines of economic growth and a source of innovation, have come under fire on both sides of the Atlantic for allegedly misusing their power and for failing to protect their users’ privacy.